 Dougal: All right!

 (SLAP!
 SLAP!
 SLAP!)

 Dougal: Now, control yourself.
 Or next time it's the face.

 - X Minus One: In episode eighty-three, adapted from Theodore Sturgeon's "A Saucer Of Loneliness", Jason Bernaides slaps Janet Boyce to prevent her from killing herself.

 - The Player's Handbook 3 for 4th Edition includes Skill Powers, such as "Snap Out of it", which is pretty much this trope.

 A smack across the face brings your ally back to his or her senses.

-General George S. Patton once famously slapped a young soldier who seemed to be suffering from shell shock (it turned out later he had malaria).
-It almost ended his career, proving that this isn't a good idea to try for real.
+- During the Sicily campaign, General George S. Patton slapped a soldier suffering from shell shock in two separate incidents.
+One was later found to be suffering from malaria, the other was Just Following Orders after repeatedly requesting to stay with his unit.
+It almost ended Patton's career, proving that this isn't a good idea to try for real.

 Grampa: You can push them out of a plane, you can march them off a cliff, you can send them off to die on some God-forsaken rock, but for some reason you can't slap them.

-In some sects of Zen Buddhism, a monk walks the room during meditation sessions with a light, flat stick.
+- In some sects of Zen Buddhism, a monk walks the room during meditation sessions with a light, flat stick.
 When a meditating monk loses his focus because he starts to get tired, he will lean forward to get a light slap between the shoulder blades with the stick, which triggers the reaction to make him fully awake again.